Flipper & Lopaka: Season 3

 Captain Barnibus Crab, Kim, Simon – Captain Crab is a short, modern-day pirate who has come to the waters of Iloka to search for Neptune's Statue and Neptune's Trident.
 His barefoot niece, 18 or so year-old Kim has come to assist him, and also gain pirating experience.
 Kim is an eager pirate, and is the technical wiz of the ship.
 Simon on the other hand, is a large deck hand/chef.
 He is accident prone, and will commit piracy, but he is really a gentle giant.

 Ultra – a pink dolphin, who was taken from her parents as a baby.
-She grew up in a science lab, and was taken with the pirates to search the ocean floor.
+She grew up in a science lab, and was stolen by the pirates to search the ocean floor.
 After a few incidents, Ultra proves herself a true, worthy companion, and Flipper gladly takes her into the group.
 Later in the series, Ultra finds her parents, along with a little sister, Delta.